Press Pass

 Ruth Horton

-In 2015, Ruth Horton was invited to serve as associate director of education of the Lake Union Conference.
+In 2022, Ruth Horton was invited to serve as director of education of the Lake Union Conference.
 From the early age of 17 to today, Horton has nurtured a life-long career in education.
 Her drive for learning drew her away from the scenic island of Dominica, where she was born and grew up, to hone the skills and transformative practices she would need as a teacher and educational leader.

 As an educator in both public and parochial schools, at the elementary through university levels, Horton has embraced the truth that “knowledge of God is the foundation of all right education” Counsels to Teachers, p.
 422. As such, Horton has served in the East Caribbean Conference, beginning in 1977, and subsequently in the Michigan, Illinois, Lake Region conferences, then back to Illinois, as teacher and administrator.
 She has also served as a public school teacher and administrator both in Michigan and Illinois.